yjdyamv/casual-szu-report/lib.typ

   class: auto,
   experiment-date: auto,
   submission-date: datetime.today(),
-  features: (), // TODO features: "CourseID"
+  features: (),
 ) = {

-  let font-family = ("Noto Serif", "Noto Serif CJK SC") let bibliography-file = none let citation-style = "gb-7714-2015-numeric"
+  // let font-family = ("Noto Serif", "Noto Serif CJK SC") let font-family = ("New Computer Modern", "Noto Serif CJK SC")

+  // BUG biblioraphy file can only used relative path to
+  // lib.typ if declared in lib.typ.
+While Typst do not
+  // support absolute path.
+No good idea.
+If you manually
+  // add biblioraphy in template file, it will be wrapped
+  // in table.cell (unless we add an extra test for
+  // biblioraphy func, but that is really ugly, and will
+  // birng many uncertaities).
+No good idea.
+  // Workaround: copy lib.typ to workdir.

+  let bibliography-file = none
+  let citation-style = "gb-7714-2015-numeric"